thin-edge/tedge-standalone/README.md

 curl -fsSL https://raw.githubusercontent.com/thin-edge/tedge-standalone/main/install.sh | sh -s -- --install-path /data
 ```

 Then, follow the instructions printed out on the console to bootstrap (configure) and then start the services.
-However if you are planning on using Cumulocity's basic authentication, then you need to run the following section before running the `bootstrap.sh` script.

 ### Install without wget/curl